cabrerahector/wordpress-popular-posts/readme.txt

 = 5.3.1 =

 - wpp_get_views(): restores previous behavior where when no time range was set the function would return total views count (thanks @narolles!)
+- The WPP widget will now be loaded via AJAX by default (this affects new installs only.)

 = 5.3.0 =